tmhn/doppio-health/README.md

 _\( not to be confused with [ToDos](https://github.com/tmhn/doppio-health/blob/master/todo.md) \)_

 * Integrate with an auto-updater library to allow users to recieve specific updates
+* Danger Levels - If a medicine then an alert will show if you are close to the recommended dosage